messoriluca/Extreme-Networks-scripts/Python scripts/Readme.md

-## This directory contains Python scripts I wriiten during the lasts years
+This directory contains a collection of Python scripts I wriiten during the lasts years